oneapi-src/oneDNN/doc/programming_model/attributes_post_ops.md

 This feature might improve performance for cases like residual learning blocks, where the result of a convolution is accumulated to the previously computed activations.
-The scale parameter can be used in [INT8](@ref dev_guide_attributes_quantization) inference only when the result and previous activations have different magnitudes.
-For all other cases the scale must be `1.0`.
+The scale and zero point parameters can be used in the following scenarios:
+- [INT8](@ref dev_guide_attributes_quantization) inference when the result
+and previous activations have different magnitudes.
+The data_type of the sum operand should be one of `s32`, `s8` or `u8`
+- Beta parameter using scale (for example, GEMM beta parameter).
+In this scenario zero point must be `0`.

 The sum post-op replaces
 \f[